 - Nuffield Foundation.

-The Division has strong links with the speech and language therapy profession and other practitioner groups.
+The division has strong links with the speech and language therapy profession and other practitioner groups.
 It regularly hosts seminars, conferences and other events that are open to the clinical community.
-Forthcoming events include:

 The interdisciplinary Divisional staff team includes speech and language therapists, psychologists, phoneticians, linguists and audiologists.